 The autumn colours are already looking glorious, and it seems that this year will be spectacular for wild berries.
 Hawthorn, spindle, elder and pyracantha have heavy crops, highly coloured and decorating hedges and gardens.
 These are all good food sources to help wild birds get through the winter.
 As many plants die back, ivy is in full flower, and buzzing with insects.

 October also sees the arrival of the winter thrushes; redwing and fieldfare, both striking in different ways.
 They will soon be seen feeding on the berries.
 The redwing is a small thrush with a very strong supercilium, and a rufous patch under the wing.
+They travel at night, calling as they go.
 The fieldfare is a larger bird, with speckled front, grey head and rump, but most easily identified by a noisy cackle.
 They are accompanied by migrant blackbirds, a huge influx of blackbirds, doubling or trebling our summer residents numbers of 5 million to 10 - 15 million.

 Mixed crows may be seen combing the fields for worms and insects, sometimes joined by buzzards, which are quite happy to eat worms if there are plenty to be found.
 Herring and black headed gulls may join them, often following the plough, a classic rural sight.